kduffie/braid-server/README.md

 This project is an open-source implementation of a server that implements the Braid protocol.
 This implementation is built on node.js and its only mandatory external dependency is MongoDB.

+If you want to learn a lot more about Braid, visit our wiki:  https://github.com/kduffie/braid-server/wiki

 ## Installation

 To run a braid server, you will need the following prerequisites: